 The death of Irfan Khan and Rishi Kapoor affected her a lot.
-She said that Rishi Kapoor and Irfan Khan had the best doctors and treatment, they went to the US and UK, but they still could not survive.
+She said that Rishi Kapoor and Irfan Khan had the best doctors and treatment; they went to the US and UK, but they still could not survive.
 So I should leave her on her own because it's all about destiny.
 I told her that we could start a palliative treatment at home, and she got ready for it.
-We arranged palliative care treatment at home, which went on for 2-3 months and then she felt we should stop that too because it was very painful.
+We arranged palliative care treatment at home, which went on for 2-3 months, and then she felt we should stop that, too, because it was very painful.
 The treatment also wasn't working well for her.

 Still, we were fighting with a smiling face and enjoying ourselves because we wanted her to be comfortable with whatever journey is left.
 She wanted to live comfortably in her last days.
 Everyone needs a graceful release.
 She used to say that she wanted to go because she was suffering.
 She was so fit; she never ate any junk food, used to do regular Yoga and walk and had a very disciplined life overall.

 In the end, she used to vomit even after drinking water.
-She used to say that she wants to go gracefully.
+She used to say that she wanted to go gracefully.
 In the last ten days, she stopped me from doing pooja and prayers.
 She asked me not to do anything because then it would be difficult for her to go

-In the last 3-4 days, she told me that the nurse will need to come only for 3-4 days more and when I was making a payment to someone for her treatment, she said that it was the last payment I was making; she knew what was coming next.
+In the last 3-4 days, she told me that the nurse would need to come only for 3-4 days more, and when I was making a payment to someone for her treatment, she said that it was the last payment I was making; she knew what was coming next.
 We didn't accept that because it was so difficult to accept such things for your loved ones.
 She used to make a menu for our breakfast, lunch and dinner.
-She made a menu on Monday evening till Tuesday night, but then her health started deteriorating, and we realized that she did not have much time left.
+She made a menu from Monday evening till Tuesday night, but then her health started deteriorating, and we realized that she did not have much time left.

 Ten people were surrounding her bed, and she was looking into everyone's eyes, but she did not recognize anyone.
 It was a blank look; she was turning around and crying and fighting with everyone, irrespective of who it was.
 We felt that someone came to take her to the other world, but she didn't want to go and fought with them because she still wanted to be here with us.
-In the end, I ran to the temple, took the scissor and cut all the pooja things that were there on her body because I wanted her to be released as we could not see all that.
-My close relatives asked my daughters and me to move out of the room because she would not go anywhere if she sees us, so we went outside.
+In the end, I ran to the temple, took the scissors and cut all the pooja things that were there on her body because I wanted her to be released, as we could not see all that.
+My close relatives asked my daughters and me to move out of the room because she would not go anywhere if she saw us, so we went outside.
 Then, within half an hour, she moved for her heavenly abode.
 We were called into the room in the last 2-3 minutes because everyone knew that she was taking her last breath.

-Don't panic and stay strong.
+Don't panic, and stay strong.
 Believe in destiny.
 Trust your doctors.
 Support each other, and do not let the patient feel guilty for the care the caregiver is doing.
-Cancer is still a taboo in India; we should treat cancer as a normal disease.
-Nobody has an answer for why cancer happens to anyone, so don't ask 'why me.'
+Cancer is still a taboo in India; we should treat Cancer as a normal disease.
+Nobody has an answer for why Cancer happens to anyone, so don't ask 'why me.'
 The doctor should be very clear about all the things, and the patient should always have faith in his/her doctor.
-Never Google for cancer because everyone has a different experience with it.
+Never Google for Cancer because everyone has a different experience with it.

 Caregivers also suffer a lot physically, mentally, emotionally and financially.
 It is a difficult journey for them too, but every caregiver should try to be courageous and accept things as they are.
-They should try to fulfill every wish of the patient.
+They should try to fulfil every wish of the patient.